S.Africa seeks mine peace, wage deal may be elusive

 Strikers say they have sacrificed too much to settle for less than their demands.
 Lonmin said it had an average 7.7 percent attendance across all shafts on Wednesday morning.

-Mining operations at Lonmin (LONJ.J) (LMI.L), the world's third largest producer of platinum, have been effectively frozen for more than two weeks due to the labour strife, sending spot prices for the metal up and share prices for Lonmin down.
+Mining operations at Lonmin , the world's third largest producer of platinum, have been effectively frozen for more than two weeks due to the labour strife, sending spot prices for the metal up and share prices for Lonmin down.

 The 3,000 strikers are mostly rock driller operators, who the company says are paid about 9,800 rand with an average monthly bonus of 1,500 rand.